ndwhite/PAUP_parsers/README.md

 # PAUP_parsers
 Please cite use of this software.

-These are a collection of scripts I've written process PAUP\* output.
+These are a collection of scripts I've written to process PAUP\* output.

 PAUP_Indel_parser.pl